cyberhawks-ung/cyberhawks.org/governance/index.md

 title: Governance
 ---

-The CyberHawks abides by a constitution.
-You may access it on UNG Connect.
+The CyberHawks is governed by a constitution.
+You can [access the CyberHawks constitution here](/assets/documents/CyberHawks_Constitution.pdf).

+The Cyber Unit follows a standard operating procedure (SOP).
+You can [access the Cyber Unit SOP here](/assets/documents/Cyber_Unit_SOP.pdf).

+Both the constitution and standard operating procedure are available on each organization's respective UNG Connect page.

 ## Officer Meetings